GMLC-TDC/HELICS/docs/user-guide/federates.md

 "source_only":false,
 "observer":false,
 ```
-* **only_update_on_change [false]** - In some cases a federate may have subscribed to a value that changes infrequently.
+* **`only_update_on_change` [false]** - In some cases a federate may have subscribed to a value that changes infrequently.
 If the publisher of that makes new publications regularly but the value itself has not changed, setting this flag on the receiving federate will prevent that federate from being sent the new, but unchanged value and having to reprocess it's received data when nothing has changed.
 Note that this flag will only prevent the old value from getting through if it is bit-for-bit identical to the old one.

-* **only_transmit_on_change [false]** - Complementarily to `only_update_on_change`, this flag can be set to prevent identical values from being published to the federation if they have not changed.
+* **`only_transmit_on_change` [false]** - Complementarily to `only_update_on_change`, this flag can be set to prevent identical values from being published to the federation if they have not changed.

-* **source_only [false]** - Some federates may exist only to provide data for the federation to use in their calculations.
+* **`source_only` [false]** - Some federates may exist only to provide data for the federation to use in their calculations.
 If using such a federate, set the `source_only` flag to `true` because xxxxxxx

-* **observer [false]** - Conversely, some federates may only participate in the federation by recording values (perhaps for diagnostic purposes or for logging results).
+* **`observer` [false]** - Conversely, some federates may only participate in the federation by recording values (perhaps for diagnostic purposes or for logging results).
 If using such a federate, set the `observer` flag to `true` because xxxxxxx

 (xxxxxxx - How do we configure a subscription so that the subscribing federate is only woken up if the value changes by, say, 10%?)

-## Value Federate Configuration in JSON ##
+### Value Federate Interface Configuration ###

-(xxxxxxx - publication and subscription examples)
+(xxxxxxx - examples of all four interface types as well as an example of the broker JSON for publications and named inputs)

+(xxxxxxx - warnings of shooting yourself in the foot by sending overwriting values to the same interface)

+(xxxxxxx - discussion of the use of the `info` item in JSON configs)

 (xxxxxxxx - data type conversion discussion)

-(xxxxxxxx - directed input and output)

 ## Example 1a - Basic transmission and distribution powerflow ##